susan-shu-c/grandev/roadmap.md

 `pip3 list` -- list all packages
 `scrapy crawl image_spider -o logging.json` -- default crawlling command

+### Next steps

+0. I have images now
+1. Basic af classifier - prolly just grab a cat one to train (deal with accuracy later, the main this is an MVP to deploy)
+2. Figure out deployment with Flask (Go? - **Wishlist item**, not **MVP** item)

+**Stretch goals**
+1. GO
+2. Higher accuracy, more sophisticated architecture
+3. User input on accuracy

 ## p
 11
+111

 # Jul_06_2019